 Definition of Joyce, James

 - (1882–1941), Irish writer; full name James Augustine Aloysius Joyce.
-An important writer of the modernist movement, he first became known for his short stories in Dubliners (1914).
+One of the most important writers of the modernist movement, he made his name with Dubliners (short stories, 1914).
 His novel Ulysses (1922) revolutionized the structure of the modern novel and developed the stream-of-consciousness technique.
 Other notable novels: A Portrait of the Artist as a Young Man (1914–15) and Finnegans Wake (1939).